recoverysource/handbook/project/glossary.rst

 Vocabulary
 ==========

-This glossary introduces common terminology used within this project.
-If you are new to our project documentation, we recommend briefly skimming through this page in order to familiarize yourself with common terms.
+This glossary introduces common terminology used within this handbook.
+If you are new to our project documentation, we recommend briefly skimming through this page in order to be aware of terms that you will be encountering.

 .. _def-12step:

 12-Step Group
 -------------

-TODO
+12-Step "Sober Support" Groups bring together addicts who are able to share similar experiences and guide others toward a sober path using spiritual connections.

 .. _def-anyone: